appacitive/builder-docs/server/javascript/samples/todo/index.md

 ### 2. Downloading default ToDoMVC app

-To jump start, we have cloned the ToDoMVC app for you, and added mock user authentication.
+To jump start, we have copied the ToDoMVC app for you, and added mock user authentication.
 This app is fully functional using localstorage.
 You can download the app <a title="Download boilerplate" href="https://github.com/chiragsanghvi/AppacitiveTodo/archive/boilerplate.zip">here <i class="glyphicon glyphicon-download-alt"></i></a>.

 #### Directory Structure